 review your abstract and make sure you are no longer seeing an option to edit your work.
 You can track your submitted abstract(s) under the “My Submissions” option in the left menu.

 If you have any technical issues or if you have questions about the abstract selection process, please contact us at firstname.lastname@example.org Selecting Sessions in the Online Portal: You may submit an abstract for a combination of the three session types: General Sessions, Specialty/Joint Specialty Sessions, or Poster Session.
 If you feel that your presentation would only be applicable to certain sessions, you may submit your presentation to only those sessions.
 You may select the same session for all three choices if you are only interested in presenting in one session.
 If you are only submitting the abstract for consideration in two sessions, indicate one of the two sessions twice.
 When listing your three session choices, please remember that if you are interested in a joint session, choose the option that lists both groups.
 For example: if you want your second choice to be the Book and Paper and Photographic Materials Joint Session, don’t select "Book and Paper Session" AND "Photographic Materials Session" but select the "Book and Paper and Photographic Materials" Joint Session.
 To be considered for the Poster session, you must indicate "Poster" as either your 1st, 2nd, or 3rd choice.
 If you mark "Poster" for all three choices, you are indicating you would only like your abstract to be considered for the poster session.

-Abstracts are due on September 12, 2016.
+Abstracts are due by 11:59 EDT on September 23, 2016.
 Abstracts are not to exceed 500 words, not including title or biographical information.
 All abstracts should be submitted in English.